 Since Amazon launched the concept of automated convenience store Amazon Go, Chinese e-commerce and retail giants have laid out new retail store innovation projects: Walmart launched self-service grocery stands; EasyHome opened automated convenience store EAT BOX, etc. Unmanned retail stores are favored by various e-commerce platforms due to the advantages of lower operating costs and lower cost of traffic.

 In November 2017, the largest outdoor smart unmanned convenience store “Wow!” created by SF’s cross-border retail e-commerce company was launched, becoming the first “cross-border e-commerce + unmanned retail” store in China.
-In the future, cross-border e-commerce platforms will gradually deploy unmanned retail stores, starting from high consumption density scenarios, gradually covering all consumption scenarios and extending to all categories.
+In the future, cross-border e-commerce platforms will gradually deploy unmanned retail stores, starting from high consumption density scenarios, gradually covering all consumption scenarios, and extending to all categories.

-Chinese cross-border platforms are an ideal tool for foreign brands to sell directly to Chinese consumer.
-However, it is not always easy to sell to Chinese, branding is very important for your strategies.
+Chinese cross-border platforms are an ideal tool for foreign brands to sell directly to Chinese consumers.
+However, it is not always easy to sell to the Chinese, branding is very important for your strategies.
 As has been explained earlier in the article, Chinese customers are searching for products of good quality and of a good brand.